opentracing/opentracing-cpp/docs/usage.md

 through a system.
 It can be prohibitively expensive if abused.
 It is also not a replacement for traditional message schemas (e.g., protobuf).
 Care must be taken when adding any baggage.

-With all that being said, it can be added directly to any Span you create through the underlying SpanContext.
+Baggage can be added directly to any Span you create through the underlying SpanContext.

 ```
-Span* span = Tracer::start("get_bookmarks");
+Span* span = tracer->start("get_bookmarks");
 span->context().setBaggage("database", std::to_string(database_id));
 span->context().setBaggage("user", user);
 ```